 A refinance mortgage rate calculator can be a useful tool here.
 Many of them are set up to help figure your break-even point automatically.

-You'd do a similar calculation if you're thinking about consolidating a home equity loan or other second mortgage into your primary home loan.
+You'd do a similar calculation if you're thinking about consolidating a home equity loan or other second mortgage into your primary one.
 What would the closing costs be and how much would you save each month by rolling the two loans together?

-When refinancing to a shorter term home loan, the key is whether you can do so while keeping your monthly payments affordable.
-If you've got 20 years left on a your mortgage and can refinance to a 15-year loan with only a small increase in your monthly payments, it would probably be worthwhile to do so.
+When refinancing to a shorter term, the key is whether you can do so while keeping your monthly payments affordable.
+If you've got 20 years left on your mortgage and can refinance to a 15-year loan with only a small increase in your monthly payments, it would probably be worthwhile to do so.
 But you don't want to strain your budget, no matter how much you'd save over the long term.

 The decision whether to refinance out of an ARM is a subjective one.
 How much of an increase in your mortgage rate can you afford?
 How uncertain are you about the direction rates are headed?
 The question here is whether you want to buy financial predictability by refinancing.

-Refinancing a home loan is nearly identical to the process of obtaining a mortgage to buy a home.
-You submit an application, the lender reviews your credit and financial information, and if you're approved, your refinance should be finalized in 4-6 weeks.
+A home refinancing is nearly identical to the process of obtaining a mortgage to buy a home.
+You submit an application, the lender reviews your credit and financial information, and if everything checks out, your refinance should be approved in 4-6 weeks.

 With home refinance loans, your home equity plays the same role your down payment did when you took out the original mortgage – it represents the portion of the home's value that is paid for up front, so the lender isn't covering the entire value of the home.
 An assessment will usually be performed to determine the home's value and how much equity you have.